chef/chef-web-docs/chef_master/source/plugin_knife_reporting.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/plugin_knife_reporting.rst>`__

+.. tag reporting_legacy

+.. note:: This documentation is meant to support existing Chef customers using Reporting.

+          Are you a new Chef customer, or looking to gain better insight into your fleet?
+Take advantage of `Chef Automate </chef_automate.html>`__.
+You'll get a graphical interface and query language that gives you insight into operational, compliance, and workflow events.
+You can `download Chef Automate here <https://downloads.chef.io/automate/>`__.

+.. end_tag

 .. tag reporting_summary

 Use Reporting to keep track of what happens during the execution of chef-client runs across all of the machines that are under management by Chef.
 Reports can be generated for the entire organization and they can be generated for specific nodes.